Lester Granger: Career

+Upon returning from the war, Granger joined the National Urban League as the Newark chapter’s industrial relations officer.
 In 1922, Granger was an extension worker with the Bordentown School, New Jersey's state vocational school for African American youth, in Bordentown.

-In 1930, he organized the Los Angeles chapter of the National Urban League (NUL).
-In 1934, he led the organization's efforts to promote trade unionism among African-American workers and challenge racism by employers and labor organizations.
+He would keep this job until 1934 when he left to work again with the National Urban League, this time in New York City.
+Between 1934 and 1938 Granger would use his position in the NUL to fight for unionization amongst African American workers and their right to collectively bargain.
 In 1940, Granger became the NUL's assistant executive secretary in charge of industrial relations and continued to work to integrate racist trade unions.

 In 1941, illness made the executive secretary of the NUL, Eugene Kinckle Jones, no longer able to carry out duties, and Granger was appointed as Jones' successor.
 During his first year as the leader of the NUL, Granger led its effort to support the March on Washington proposed by A. Philip Randolph, Bayard Rustin and A. J. Muste to protest racial discrimination in defense work and the armed forces.
+After much protest, President Franklin D. Roosevelt signed Executive Order 8802 into law in 1941.
+The order banned race based discrimination in firms with federal contracts.
+The passing of 8802 saw an increase in African Americans working in the manufacturing industry.

 In 1945, he began working with the Department of Defense to desegregate the military, seeing first success with the Navy in February 1946.
+For his efforts in fighting discrimination in the military, President Harry S. Truman presented Granger with both the Medal for Distinguished Civilian Service, and the Medal for Merit.
 During the Civil Rights Movement of the 1960s, he insisted that the NUL continue its strategy of "education and persuasion," which the NUL continued to support.
-Granger retired from the NUL in 1961 and joined the faculty of Dillard University, in New Orleans.